 Why is this important?

 I still feel like I’ve been hit by a truck.
-My partner Grace has taken over and commanded me into bed.
+My wife, Grace, has taken over and commanded me into bed.
 She says I look grey.
 I’m saddened and I feel loss.
 My body, mind and heart have taken a blow and I’ve fought to keep dry eyes at different times throughout today.
 But, strangely, somehow my spirit is flying.

 In my personal tornado are the standard dangers.
 But more importantly to my spiritual future; there are things like beautiful gestures made by people in our lives, the many rainbows we regularly see and clear answers to prayers I’ve made.

 The point of sharing the last 24 hours